Do you love taking analog black and white photos? Then it's time for you to put on your rose-colored glasses.

 Gelatine filters (see link below) are a great low-cost alternative and a good starting point for experimenting with color filters.
 I have some in different sizes, and they can be easily pressed on the lens or put on a UV-filter.

 Keep in mind: exposure compensation

 Each filter will have an exposure prolonging factor because they all reduce the amount of light which goes through the filter.
 So it is important to consider the factor in your exposure measuring.
 It is +1 or more stop of extra exposure depending on the filter and scene.
 Refer to the filter product information to get the compensation factor.
-Further make sure how your camera works.
+Also, make sure you know how your camera works.
 A camera like the Pentax ME super as used above has a TTL metering that automatically corrects the impact of the filter.

 So, put on your rose-colored glasses from time to time and enjoy taking photos!